Cadet grey

-Cadet grey (spelled gray in American English) is a somewhat blue-greyish shade of the colour grey.
+Cadet grey (also spelled gray in American English) is a somewhat blue-greyish shade of the colour grey.
 The first recorded use of cadet grey as a colour name in English was in 1912.
 Before 1912, the phrase cadet grey was used as a name for a type of military issue uniform.

 Variations

 Space cadet

 Space cadet is one of the colours on the Resene Colour List, a colour list popular in Australia and New Zealand.
 The colour "space cadet" was formulated in 2007.

 Cadet blue

 The first recorded use of cadet blue as a colour name in English was in 1892.

 In 1987, cadet blue was formulated as one of the X11 colours, which in the early 1990s became known as the X11 web colours.

 Cadet

 The first recorded use of cadet as a colour name in English was in 1915.